glennwedin/simple-isomorphic-react-boilerplate/README.md

 # Simple isomorphic react-boilerplate

-Trying to understand isomorphic webapps and is tired of "Simple boilerplates" with 200 MB of code?
+Trying to understand isomorphic webapps and tired of "Simple boilerplates" with 200 MB of code?
 This is a REALLY simple boilerplate with as few confusing elements as possible.
+The entire applications code lies under /src.
 Uses react, react-router and express.
-Builds the client with gulp and runs the server through npm
+Build the client and server with webpack using "npm build".

 ## Start